salmonax/vitarka/README.md

 ## Architecture

 This is a React app bundled with Webpack, using MobX for state management and pug templates for easy legibility and quick prototyping.
 However, as the priority has been experimentation, the MobX stores haven't yet been decomposed, and there's been no separation between UI and domain stores (with the former typically fused to individual components and the latter in a monolithic controller-esque CommonStore that depends on a few utility services).
-It's not *quite* a bit ball of mud, but it basically is.
+It's not *quite* a big ball of mud, but it basically is.
 The dependency graph looks like this:

 <p align="center">
   <img src="https://user-images.githubusercontent.com/2810775/92302463-33308b00-ef21-11ea-83c6-9aceb31292ff.png">
 </p>

-So, there might be hope, provided that each "unseparated concerns" are extracted and polished.
-I probably won't rewrite it until a good chunk of the UX is done, at least in a bare state.
+So there might be hope, provided that each unseparated concern is extracted and polished.
+I probably won't rewrite it until a good chunk of the UX is done, at least in a minimal state.

 ## Contributing

-For now, if this seems interesting (and you happen to be pretty patient), contact me at george@nomadscience.org and we might be able to collab on making it more contrib-ready.
-If you're working on or have concocted something similar, I'd also love to exchange ideas.
+For now, if this seems interesting (and you happen to be outrageously patient), contact me at george@nomadscience.org and we might be able to collab on making it more contrib-ready.
+I'd also love to exchange ideas if you've concocted a similar system,

 ## License